 Rowridge transmitters population coverage is around 1.75 million and its broadcasts can be picked up in many areas along the South Coast including Portsmouth, Southampton, Bournemouth, Fareham and Weymouth.

 Rowridge transmits all its digital output in both horizontal and vertical polarity.
 Rowridge is the only main transmitter to do this (the other dual polarity transmitters are all relays) and it is to help alleviate co-channel interference with the continent.
-If you get interference with a horizontally polarised aerial you have the option to go vertical which may decrease the co-channel.
+If you get interference with a horizontally polarised aerial you have the option to go vertical which should decrease the co-channel.
 Whether HP or VP is preferable will depend very much on where you live.
-Some sources recommend vertical polarity for all installs though I’m not sure I do (and you won’t get MUX 7 or 8 on vertical unless you’re in a strong signal area).
-Personally I’d try horizontal first then vertical if you’re having problems, remember that polar plots of aerials are tighter when they’re horizontally polarised.
-Having said that if you receive your signals from Rowridge over a significant body of sea water and suffer from “tide fade” you may be better off trying vertical polarity first.
+Some sources recommend vertical polarity for all installs though I’m not sure I do, remember that polar plots of aerials are tighter when they’re horizontally polarised.
+Personally, assuming you have relatively easy access to the aerial, I’d try horizontal first then vertical if you’re having problems.
+Having said that if you receive your signals from Rowridge over a significant body of sea water and suffer from “tide fade” , or you have had co-channel issues in the past, you may be better off trying vertical polarity first.

 All 6 MUXES are transmitted at 200kW on vertical, but on horizontal only the first 3 (the PSBs) are at this power, MUXES 4 to 6 are "only" 50kW (this is to avoid co-channel on these 3 MUXES with Crystal Palace), though this is still pretty high power, remember that they were transmitted at 20kW pre DSO !